 Investment Banking Market in Australia

 Australia may not be the most attractive place for investment banking, but still, it has been showing promise of growth.
-Many investment banks have seen the potential and started exploring Australian market.
-For example, we can talk about Macquarie Group which has 6 offices in Australia and they are number 1 in Australian investment banking market.
+Many investment banks have seen the potential and started exploring the Australian market.
+For example, we can talk about Macquarie Group which has 6 offices in Australia and they are number 1 in the Australian investment banking market.